SMS Spoofing: Understanding and Mitigating Risks

 Deciphering SMS Spoofing

-1. Sender sets up the spoofing software or online service: This involves defining the parameters like the desired sender's name or number, the recipient's number, and the message content.
+- Sender sets up the spoofing software or online service: This involves defining parameters like the desired sender's name or number, the recipient's number, and the message content.

-2. Message goes to the SMS gateway: The altered message is sent to an SMS gateway, which acts as a mediator between the sender and the recipient's mobile network.
+- Message goes to the SMS gateway: The altered message is sent to an SMS gateway, which acts as a mediator between the sender and the recipient's mobile network, typically over SMPP.

-3. SMS gateway forwards the message: The SMS gateway checks the message and forwards it to the recipient's mobile network.
+- SMS gateway forwards the message: The SMS gateway processes the message and forwards it to the recipient's mobile network, carrying whatever sender ID was supplied.

 Spoofing: A Tool for Fraudsters